IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/npm/react-jsonschema-form-html5/README.md

 - think twice before adding a custom CSS rule - the CSS for the HTML5 renderer output should work well with as many themes as possible

-  - I would suggest to use the latest official WordPress theme to test with
+  - I would suggest to use the latest official WordPress theme (Twenty Twenty-Four) to test with since it looks exceptional good.

 ### If I would be you ...